Climate scientists, what keeps you up at night? | DW | 06.04.2021

 Many climate scientists we interviewed said they're working to better communicate their research to the public

-A common thread of this (rather unscientific) survey is that while us laypeople might be worrying about what the science says, climate scientists are often worrying about us.
+A common thread of this (rather unscientific) survey is that while we laypeople might be worrying about what the science says, climate scientists are often worrying about us.

 "Scientists always think about what are the results of their studies, how are they important for, you know, for usual people, for normal people," the permafrost scientist told me.
 While doing his research, Romanovsky said he's always thinking about "how this could be used to make life of people easier or more predictable."